arienkock/arienkock.github.io/_posts/2014-07-23-should-we-build-more-databases.md

 ###Being your own best friend
 Google makes in-house storage systems in close coordination with their client, which is Google itself.
 Jeff Dean mentions it several times in his talk at the same XLDB conference.
 Here he talks about [knowing the requirements for GFS](http://youtu.be/gCGvneeHbPQ?t=4m20s).
-In order to do a specific thing better than before Sacrifices in functionality need to be made in order to do other things better.
+In order to do a specific thing better than before sacrifices in functionality need to be made.
 This means sometimes ignoring your client's request, which is easier if **you** are your own client.
 It is the opposite of design by committee.
-It's design by dictatorship.
+It is design by dictatorship.

 I believe in the [Benevolent Dictator For Life](http://en.wikipedia.org/wiki/Benevolent_dictator_for_life) system.
 Sometimes long meetings about the direction of a product or company yield new insights that eventually lead to something good, but most of the time what you really want is a shared vision.
 If unable to agree on such a vision, a hero must arise.
 The decider.